-It is a Policy Objective to support in conjunction with other relevant agencies, wind energy initiatives, both on-shore and offshore, and wave energy, when these are undertaken in an environmentally acceptable manner.
-(Consistent with NSO 8 and NPO 42 of the NPF and RPO 7.36 and 10.24 of the RSES)
+It is a Policy Objective to support in conjunction with other relevant agencies, wind energy initiatives, both on-shore and offshore, wave energy, onshore grid connections and reinforcements to facilitate offshore renewable energy development when these are undertaken in an environmentally acceptable manner.
+(Consistent with NSO 8 and NPO 42 of the NPF and RPO 7.36 and 10.24 of the RSES).